joaompinto/tmsyscall/doc/Motivation.md

 # Syscall
-Provide a python library for container Linux syscalls, based on https://github.com/Morgan-Stanley/treadmill/tree/master/lib/python/treadmill/syscall .
+Provide a python library for some "advanced" Linux syscalls, based on https://github.com/Morgan-Stanley/treadmill/tree/master/lib/python/treadmill/syscall .

 The following requirements motivate a fork:
 - Provide an independent python package for the syscall features